 I confess that I have fallen into the HCG diet craze.
 The holistic chiropractor I see for the vertigo first brought the idea up several months ago.
 A friend of his went on the HCG diet protocol and had great success with it.

-Since it was similar to Lyle McDonald's Rapid Fat Loss Diet, a protein-sparing modified fast (PSMF Diet), I didn't take any of it to heart.
+Since it was similar to Lyle McDonald's Rapid Fat Loss Diet, a Protein-Sparing Modified Fast (PSMF Diet) you can do for free, I didn't take any of what he said to heart.
 At the time, I thought it was a bunch of bunk.

 Now, I'm not so sure.

-When the chiro brought it up again the last time I was there, I thought I should at least look into it before judging, so I took a trip over to Low Carb Friends where they have an HCG diet section now.
+When the chiro brought it up again the last time I was there, I thought I should at least look into the merits and drawbacks of the plan before judging, so I took a trip over to Low Carb Friends where they have an HCG diet section.

 The hypothalamus regulates the body's set point.
 Between studying the hypothalamus this past week and the research I did on the set-point theory earlier, I started looking closer at what I originally thought was a low-carb gimmick.